Wellington, Florida: Arts and culture

 The Wellington Amphitheater hosts movie nights, musical and comedy performances, and the Food Truck Invasion.

 The Mall at Wellington Green, and the Old Wellington Mall, are located in Wellington.

 The Palm Beach County Library System operates the Wellington Branch.
-It hosts seasonal events such as the annual Top Gun model aircraft show, the Barett-Jackson Auto auction, art and antique shows and holiday parades.

 Parks and recreation

 Equestrian sporting events

 Beezie Madden and Onlight, Grand Prix competition at the FTI Winter Equestrian Festival, Wellington, Florida.

 Wellington is known for its equestrian community and hosting equestrian events, notably show jumping, hunting, dressage and polo.

 Wellington is host to the Winter Equestrian Festival, the largest and longest running horse show in the world from January to April.
 It holds more than forty weeks of equestrian competitions per year.
 A new expansion includes the Global Dressage Festival, begun in 2011.
 International competitors attend the equestrian events and social event held in the community.

 Each year Wellington hosts several high-goal polo tournaments including the USPA Gold Cup and the U.S. Open Polo Championship at the Palm Beach International Polo Club.
 The International Polo Club was an idea created by players to build a facility to showcase the skills of the ponies and players.
 The arenas of play include three state-of-the-art playing fields and a stick and ball field.
 Brunches, charities, corporate events and more are hosted at the International Polo Club in Wellington.